whadafunk/pines/alpine_ovpn/docs/tun-tap.md

-# Notes about tun/tap interfaces
+# Notes about tun/tap interfaces in Linux

 >These notes represent my understanding about this technology, and they
 >might be very well wrong.
 They are based partly on some assumptions and
->some documentation I could find.
+>some documentation pages I could find online.

 Tun/Tap interfaces can be opened as a file descriptor from userspace applications.